SSDJ WEDDING TIPS

 I understand that this is your day, but for you to have the best reception possible, please consider your guest's music preferences as well.
 My point is that everyone's taste in music is different.
 What playlists you have loaded on your phone is what you like, but will it keep everyone on the dance floor all night?
 Probably not.
 Personally, I'm a big fan of the Stones and I listen to them in my truck all the time, but I understand that some aren't fans and I respect that.
 I would rather have everyone up dancing, having a great time than clear the dance floor with my personal favorites.
 Some of the music I play at weddings definitely isn't my bag, but if it packs my dance floor, I'm ok with it.

 My advice : Choose 10 "must play" and 10-15 "play if possible" songs.
-Tell me what artists and genres to feature or avoid, but don't go overboard obsessing and micro-managing the playlist.
+Tell me what artists and genres to feature or avoid, but don't go overboard micro-managing the playlist.
 I usually perform two weddings every weekend from April through the end of November and I know what works and what doesn't work.
 You're paying for my knowledge and experience.
 Take advantage of it.

 If you need overtime, please ask at least one hour in advance.